li1yd/lduo2510-tracker/README.md

 3.	**My Desserts:** This page displays a list of all logged dessert entries in a stylised 'dessert menu' format.
 Users can add more to the list, or remove entries!

-4.  **Overview:** The overview dashboard presents users with a summarised view of their dessert consumption, with insights such as total desserts tracked, average spending, etc.
+4.  **Overview/ Dessert Dashboard:** The overview dashboard presents users with a summarised view of their dessert consumption, with insights such as total desserts tracked, average spending, etc.

 # 2. Configuration & Deployment
 ### Prerequisites